Trifluoroacetic acid

 The European Commission has tasked the EFSA with preparing an opinion on the revision of the toxicological reference values for TFA (“reviewing the toxicological reference values for trifluoroacetic acid (TFA)”).

-Furthermore, EFSA and ECHA are working on a joint assessment of the fate and behaviour of TFA in soil and water: “Joint Request to EFSA and ECHA to consider the fate and behaviour of trifluoroacetic acid (TFA) in soil and water.” – Planned duration: 18 months, Dec.
-2025 – June 2027, Open EFSA.
+Furthermore, EFSA and ECHA are working on a joint assessment of the fate and behaviour of TFA in soil and water: “Joint Request to EFSA and ECHA to consider the fate and behaviour of trifluoroacetic acid (TFA) in soil and water.” – Planned duration: 18 months, Dec 2025 – June 2027, Open EFSA.

 Hazard and labelling classification by the European Chemicals Agency (ECHA)

-The German Federal Office for Chemicals (BfC), together with the Federal Environment Agency (UBA) and the Federal Institute for Risk Assessment (BfR), submitted a report in accordance with the CLP Regulation on the harmonised classification and labelling of trifluoroacetic acid (TFA) and its salts to the European Chemicals Agency (ECHA).
-According to the assessment by the German authorities, TFA is toxic to reproduction and is very persistent and very mobile in the environment.
-The report is available on the ECHA website for public consultation until 25 July 2025.
-Subsequently, ECHA’s RAC discussed the report by the German authorities and the comments received.
-In June 2026, ECHA confirmed that TFA has a harmful effect on reproduction.
-The RAC recommends a corresponding classification for TFA as toxic to reproduction, Category 1B, with the hazard statement (H360Df) "May cause harm to the unborn child. https://echa.europa.eu/documents/d/guest/rac77_final_minutes_en" (https://echa.europa.eu/documents/d/guest/rac77_final_minutes_en).
+The German Federal Office for Chemicals (BfC), together with the Federal Environment Agency (UBA) and the Federal Institute for Risk Assessment (BfR), has submitted a report to the European Chemicals Agency (ECHA) in accordance with the CLP Regulation on the harmonised classification and labelling of trifluoroacetic acid (TFA) and its salts.
+According to the German authorities’ assessment, TFA is toxic to reproduction and is highly persistent and mobile in the environment.
+The report was available for public consultation on the ECHA website until 25 July 2025.
+Following this, ECHA’s RAC will discuss the report from the German authorities and the comments received.
+In June 2026, ECHA confirms that TFA has an adverse effect on reproduction.
+The RAC recommends a corresponding classification for TFA as toxic to reproduction, Category 1B, with the hazard statement (H360Df).
+A substance classified as ‘toxic to reproduction, Category 1B’ is considered likely to be toxic to human reproduction.
+This classification is based on conclusive animal studies suggesting that the substance impairs fertility or causes developmental damage in offspring.
+The hazard statement H360Df indicates the following risks: “May damage the unborn child.
+May impair fertility” (https://echa.europa.eu/documents/d/guest/rac77_final_minutes_en).

 OECD definition of PFAS

-According to the Organisation for Economic Co-operation and Development (OECD), PFAS are defined as fluorinated substances containing at least one fully fluorinated methyl or methylene carbon atom (without an H/Cl/Br/I atom bonded to it), i.e. with a few exceptions, any chemical containing at least one perfluorinated methyl group (-CF3) or one perfluorinated methylene group (-CF2-) is a PFAS.
+According to the Organisation for Economic Co-operation and Development (OECD), PFAS are defined as fluorinated substances containing at least one fully fluorinated methyl or methylene carbon atom (without an H/Cl/Br/I atom bonded to it), i.e. with a few exceptions, any chemical containing at least one perfluorinated methyl group (-CF₃) or one perfluorinated methylene group (-CF₂) is a PFAS.

 Leitung